ap-pauloafonso/ratio-spoof/README.md

 * Will start "downloading" with the initial value of 2gb downloaded  if possible at 500kbps speed until it reaches 100% mark.
 * Will start "uploading" with the initial value of 1gb uplodead at 1024kbps (aka 1mb/s) indefinitely.

-## Will i get caught using it ?
+## Will I get caught using it ?
-Depends wether you use it carefuly, Its a hard task to catch cheaters, but if you start uploading crazy amounts out of nowhere or seeding something with no active leecher on the swarm you may be in risk.
+Depends on whether you use it carefully, It's a hard task to catch cheaters, but if you start uploading crazy amounts out of nowhere or seeding something with no active leecher on the swarm you may be in risk.

 ## Bittorrent client supported
 The default client emulation is qbittorrent v4.0.3, however you can change it by using the -c argument